 4. English-Language Proficiency Test Scores for International Applicants

-A minimum of TOEFL score of 550 for the paper-based test, 213 for the computer-based test, 100 for the IBT test (with none of the four sections below 20) or a 7 on the IELTS (International English Language Test System) is required for admission.
+The minimum TOEFL score is 100 for the internet-based test (IBT) or an IELTS score of 7, with at least 6 on each band.
+For exemption information, click here.
 Higher scores are given priority for consideration of teaching and research assistantship should funds for this form of financial support become available.

 A limited number of fellowships and other special financial aid awards are available, on a competitive basis, to applicants who apply by December 1.
 Students applying for standard financial-aid packages (teaching assistantships, tuition remission, living stipends) must apply by January 15 (11:59:59 pm Pacific Time).
 Teaching and research assistantship appointments provide a stipend plus full remission of tuition fees at 12 credits per semester.
 Other limited sources of support, including department research funds, may be available depending upon external grants awarded.

 All financial awards are granted to excellent candidates based on competitive academic records.